Self Makefile and C source

 #endif

-There’s still a problem that the embedded C code in the ifdef false
+There’s still a problem that the embedded C code in the ifdef false/endif is

 terminate the supposedly skipped part.
 I’ve tried to confuse make more but it